 Elevation: 7,724 ft

-Peak 7724 is located southwest of Swenson Butte just off of Bartlett Point Road in the Big Lost River Valley in central Idaho.
-Peak 7724 is a relatively short climb with a rocky summit that provides great views of the valley, Lost River Range, and White Knob Mountains.
-USGS Topo: Harry Canyon
+Peak 7724 is located southwest of Swensen Butte just off of Bartlett Point Road in the Big Lost River Valley.
+Peak 7724 is a relatively short climb with a rocky summit that provides great views of the valley, the Lost River Range and the White Knob Mountains.
+USGS Harry Canyon

-Travel southwest on Trail Creek Road from Highway 93, northwest of Mackay, until you reach the southwest entrance of Bartlett Point Road.
-Pull off at this end of the road (note: there is private property in the area) and obtain the Northeast Ridge or continue northeast on Bartlett Point a short distance and obtain a jeep trail along Grant Creek that will take you to the backside of the Northeast Ridge.
+Travel southwest on Trail Creek Road from US-93, northwest of Mackay, until you reach the southwest entrance of Bartlett Point Road.
+Pull off at this end of the road and scramble up onto the Northeast Ridge from here or continue northeast on Bartlett Point Road a short distance and find a jeep trail along Grant Creek that will take you to the backside of the Northeast Ridge.
+There is private property in this area, so be careful to avoid it.
+The jeep road provides access to both the Northeast and Southeast Ridges.
+A high-clearance 4WD vehicle may be necessary to drive from the Northeast Ridge to the Southeast Ridge, depending upon road conditions.

 Northeast Ridge/Southeast Ridge Loop, Class 2